 The extent of efficiencies for Tier 3 and Tier 4 is directly dependent on the organisational structure of the new entity, types of services and the manner in which these services are to be delivered in the future, i.e. delivered internally or contracted out.
-On the basis that between two and four councils are being disestablished and a single entity created, the assumption is that there will be at least a 10 - 20% reduction across the existing Tier 3 and Tier 4 positions achieving an ongoing efficiency of 1 - 4.9 million on remuneration and on costs.
+On the basis that between two and four councils are being disestablished and a single entity created, the assumption is that there will be at least a 10 - 20% reduction across the existing Tier 3 and Tier 4 positions achieving an ongoing efficiency of \$3.1 - \$4.9 million on remuneration and on costs.

-3.2 Staff Turnover (\$2.3 - \$5.8 million)
+3.2 Staff Turnover (\$3.7 - \$5.8 million)

-The industry average turnover is approximately 9% and on the basis that the new entity adopts a 'natural attrition' policy not to fill positions in the short term, there is an estimated annual efficiency of \$.9 - \$2.6 million on staff remuneration based on a natural attrition rate of 4.5%.
+The industry average turnover is approximately 9% and on the basis that the new entity adopts a 'natural attrition' policy not to fill positions in the short term, there is an estimated annual efficiency of \$3.7 - \$5.8 million on staff remuneration.

-3.3 ICT Benefits (\$4.9 - \$7.9 million)
+3.3 ICT Benefits (\$6.4 - \$7.9 million)